aarmey/ml-for-bioe/website/review-qs.md

 2. Can a prior be based on data?
 If so, how is this data related to the experiment being modeled (the observed)?
 3. What are three differences between a Bayesian and maximum likelihood (frequentist) approach?
 4. When will a Bayesian and maximum likelihood approach agree?
 5. You are asked to provide up-to-date estimates of the 6 month failure rate for a stent going to market.
 A previous device had 3 devices out of 100 fail within 6 months, and you strongly suspect this device is similar.
-Provide the Bayesian estimate of the failure rate (i.e. $P(FR | N,m))$ given N devices have made it to 6 months, and m have failed.
+Provide the Bayesian estimate of the failure rate (i.e. $$P(FR | N,m))$$ given N devices have made it to 6 months, and m have failed.
 (Hint: Devices **either** pass or fail here.
 This follows a Binomial distribution.)
 6. What would be a reasonable estimate if you had no previous device's data?
 7. What do you expect to happen to a posterior distribution as you add more and more data?